Lionel1204/100flowers/README.md

 # 100flowers

-This project contains examples for a book named <Scratch编程之花> by 毛爱萍:
+This project contains both python and scratch examples for a book named <Scratch编程之花> by 毛爱萍:

 <img src="./cover.jpg" height="400"/>

-There are about 100 flowers pictures.
+There are 100 flowers pictures.
 This project is for practicing how to draw amazing geometry diagrams with loop.

 Dependency: Turtle lib of python